 The control circuit converts the sensing element's RTD temperature differential into an analog DC voltage signal.
-Dual comparators monitor the sensing element signal and activates the relay alarm circuits if the signal exceeds an adjustable set point.
+Dual comparators monitor the sensing element signal and activates the relay alarm circuits if the signal exceeds an adjustable setpoint.

-The control circuit contains field removable jumpers that configures the instrument to perform in the field as needed by the customer.
+The control circuit contains field selectable jumpers that are used to configure the instrument for the application.